 So what’s to be done?

 Jason Fried, who co-founded one of my favorite companies (37signals) and created my favorite project management tool (Basecamp), spoke of a radical new approach to offices: don’t use them.
 Or at least, don’t use them as you’re probably using them now.
 Speaking of distractions, he makes a distinction between those that are voluntary (TV, IMs, emails, Facebook) and those that are involuntary (people stopping by your desk, meetings).
 He calls M&Ms (Managers & Meetings) the real problems and suggests canceling your next meeting.
 Right now.
 Just do away with it.
-He goes against the manager’s jobs as existing just to interrupt people (“blasphemy!”) and ensure that work is getting done because bosses fear that if they can’t see you working you can’t get work done (“of course! how else do people work? get the whips!”).
+In his view, the manager’s jobs exists just to interrupt people and ensure that work is getting done because bosses fear that if they can’t see you working you can’t get work done.
 One of his most interesting solutions to make an office more palatable is a “no talk” day.
 When no one’s being bothered, productivity vastly increases.
 How about passive communication models like email and instant messaging that can be ignored if desired?
 Watch his full discussion below:

 These are the radical ideas we need if we’re finally going to break the shackles of 19th and 20th century thinking that has made the 21st century so disappointing in the realm of progress.
 When was the last time you heard of an innovator say, “The key to my success was doing what everyone else was doing.”
 Never.
 Teams and committees on the surface appear to mostly exist not to generate the best ideas but to diffuse responsibility in a world where individuality and personal excellence are seen as liabilities to be avoided instead of qualities to be nurtured.
 If the horse is a camel designed by a committee, as the old chestnut goes, why do we keep designing camels?